HerrerAaron/WeatherWatch/README.md

 ## About

 A full stack weather dashboard that delivers real-time weather conditions and 5-day forecasts for any city in the world.
-The purpose of this project was to practice full-stack development using popular frameworks such as React and Node.js, along with gaining experience in REST API integration and cloud deployment.
+The purpose of this project was to practice full-stack development using popular technologies such as React and Node.js, along with gaining experience in REST API integration and cloud deployment.

 ## Tech Stack